tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    This class wraps around an existing :class:`PCMReader` object.
-   Its calls to :meth:`read` are guaranteed to return :class:`pcm.FrameList` objects as close to the requested amount of bytes as possible without going over by buffering data internally.
+   Its calls to :meth:`read` are guaranteed to return :class:`pcm.FrameList` objects as close to the requested amount of PCM frames as possible without going over by buffering data internally.

    The reason such behavior is not required is that we often